equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/quotes_code_config.md

 ## The Config

-### Azure AD
+### Microsoft Entra ID

-We need to create a new Azure AD App Registration for Quotes Api.
+We need to create a new Microsoft Entra ID App Registration for Quotes Api.

 Using the procedure from [exercise-10](../../ex-10/doc/registering_api_in_azure_ad.md) create a new app registration.
 The important values will be:
 * Name: **(initial)-appsec-course-quotes-api**